 - StepShot may come in handy as a great step-by-step documentation tool for creating IT instructions, runbooks and reference guides for new hires.
 It captures screenshots for every click and provides automate descriptions for each of them.
 You can also edit the screenshots add own comments to them and export documents to MS Word, PDF, HTML or XML.

-- Atlassian Confluence is known as the most powerful document management system that allows to manage the lifecycle of your documentation.
+- Atlassian Confluence is known as the most powerful document management system that allows managing the lifecycle of your documentation.
 This includes creating, drafting, reviewing, publishing and storing of the documents.
 In other words, it is a team collaboration software that is aimed to accumulate and maintain your company’s knowledge.

 - Trello is a free project management tool for line managers to supervise and monitor employees work.
 You can easily organize your tasks into boards.
 They can be divided into several categories: ‘In planning’, ‘In progress’, and ‘Done’.